Diary: 23rd July 2014

 I stand behind his chair to place my hands on his forehead and feel the energy start to flow.
 Within minutes I notice he is sweating.
 He tells me he feels like throwing up.
 I stop what I’m doing to grab a vomit bag and press the nurse’s bell.

-It feels like an out of body experience as I watch everyone move around very quickly in slow motion.
+It feels like an out-of-body experience as I watch everyone move around quickly in slow motion.
 The small room fills with nurses, and they spill into the hall.
 Someone calls for the ‘cart.’
 This is serious.
 I feel my heart stop.

-The emergency incline button was pushed, on Bren’s chair, early in the commotion.
+On Bren’s chair, the emergency incline button was pushed early in the commotion.
 And all I can see are his feet.

 The Sister in charge of the ward and Ken are in the room now.
 Along with the prettiest registrar I’ve ever seen.
 She looks like she has stepped straight off a catwalk to be here.
-Tall and willowy with long sandy blond hair pulled back in a pony, she is wearing a pencil skirt and striped collared shirt with a black sweater.
+Tall and willowy with long sandy blond hair pulled back in a pony, she wears a pencil skirt, striped collared shirt, and a black sweater.
 I thought — crap, Brendan might look up and think he’s gone to heaven.
 She’ll scare the bejesus out of him.

-The sister came over to the cart, near where I was standing.
-She grabbed the defib paddles out of their case, and I thought I was going to pass out.
-It’s obvious I’ve watched to much ER over the years.
-She disconnected them from their leads and attached the leads to Bren to get a clear trace off his heart.
-OK, that’s not so bad!
+The sister came over to the cart near where I was standing.
+She grabbed the defib paddles from their case, and I thought I would pass out.
+Obviously, I’ve watched too much ER over the years.
+She disconnected them from their leads and attached the leads to Bren to get a clear trace from his heart.
+OK, that’s alright!
 I saw him crane his neck to find me, and he gave me the thumbs up.
 Then I heard him laughing, and I knew he was OK.